attack68/rateslib/docs/source/z_turns.rst

    import numpy as np
    from pandas import DataFrame, option_context

-How to handle turns in rateslib
+How to Handle Turns in Rateslib
 ******************************************************

 Turns are an artifact present on interest rate curves that reflect a genuine